 Note that employers are also allowed to fire employees for seemingly frivolous reasons, such as an annoying laugh or political affiliation.
 Just because the reason for a firing may be unjust does not automatically mean it is illegal.

-The three main categories of wrongful termination are:
+The three main categories of wrongful termination cases are:

 - The employee is part of a protected class, and the employee fired him/her because of it;